Why is PDF not a standard in Russia, although it has the status of an international standard (enshrined in ISO / IEC 32000-1: 2008)?

 Fourth, if you do not live in the desert and communicate, especially with foreign partners, it will not be out of place to adhere to their usual standards.
 When I see compact PDF scanners on the desks of the managers of the Munich office of ABBYY, I regret that we haven’t matured at home before.
 No, not to scanners - until you are ready to scan any document in PDF and the readiness of our recipients to receive these documents.
 The fact that PDF is a standard in document scans was also confirmed soon at home when the Xerox MFPs were installed in my department.
 The default scan mode in it offered PDF - apparently, for good reason.
-In Western Europe, in America it is “fashionable” to behave correctly, adhere to standards.
+In Western Europe and America, it is “fashionable” to behave correctly and adhere to standards.
 And there are much more of them, standards (but this is another topic ...).

 Etc. The list goes on :)

-It is believed that PDF will gradually gain wide “household” popularity.
+It is believed that PDFs will gradually gain wide “household” popularity.
 Still, this is a format with which it is calmer, “standard”.
 Forwarded - and don’t worry whether they will understand him correctly.

 Head of the training center